pablovmurcia3/RepData_PeerAssessment1/PA1_template.md

 ## **What is the average daily activity pattern?**

 With the tapply function, we get a vector in which each element is the average number of steps (across all days) taken in each 5-minute average.

 ```r
 avstepsinterval  <-tapply(data$steps, data$interval, mean, na.rm =TRUE)
 ```

-With this vector we can plot a time series that shows the daily pattern activity
+With this vector we can plot a time series that shows the daily pattern activity.

 ```r
 par(mar=c(4,6,4,4))